dminischetti/passless/docs/README.md

 The authenticated dashboard (`/app.php`) shows devices, recent security events, and audit history.
 Users flagged via `ADMIN_EMAIL` gain access to `/admin.php`, which summarises recent audit entries, suspicious events, aggregated counts, and export links for SIEM ingestion.
 A storyboard of the console lives in `docs/images/admin-dashboard.svg` for easy sharing.

 ## Deployment
 - **Shared hosting / FTP**: Configure FTPS credentials as GitHub secrets (`FTP_SERVER`, `FTP_USER`, `FTP_PASS`, `FTP_SERVER_DIR`) and push to `main`.
-The workflow at `deploy/deploy.yml` lints, tests, packages, and deploys the project to `https://lab.minischetti.org/passless`.
+The workflow at `.github/workflows/deploy.yml` lints, tests, packages, and deploys the project to `https://lab.minischetti.org/passless`.
 - **Docker Compose**: `docker compose up --build` starts PHP, MySQL, and Mailpit locally.
 Override configuration via `.env` or environment variables.
 - **Fly.io**: Use the reference manifest in `docs/DEPLOYMENT.md` to deploy a stateless PHP app container with managed MySQL services.
 - **Railway**: Provision the repo as a service, attach a MySQL plugin, and deploy using the Docker configuration referenced in `docs/DEPLOYMENT.md`.
-- **DigitalOcean App Platform**: Point to the GitHub repository, choose “PHP” as the buildpack, set the run command to `php -S 0.0.0.0:8080 -t public`, and supply the same environment variables.
+- **DigitalOcean App Platform**: Point to the GitHub repository, choose “PHP” as the buildpack, set the run command to `php -S 0.0.0.0:8080 -t htdocs`, and supply the same environment variables.

 ## Maintenance Tasks
-- Run `php deploy/cleanup.php` on a schedule to delete expired sessions, consumed tokens, and stale rate-limit entries.
+- Run `php htdocs/deploy/cleanup.php` on a schedule to delete expired sessions, consumed tokens, and stale rate-limit entries.
 - Execute `php tools/load_test.php` to capture benchmark numbers.
 - Tail JSON logs from your configured PHP error log for operational insight.